-He had pulled up fast behind the truck and slammed on his brakes to make his tires screech to scare the guy sitting on the curb.
+He had pulled up fast behind the parked truck and slammed on his brakes to make his tires screech to scare the guy sitting on the curb.
 He did.
 I was just collateral damage.
 He sacred the living shit out of me.
 That was bad enough.
 But to see that guy laughing about it added a level of cruelty to the incident and I started to cry and couldn't stop.

 That grown ass man was just pulling an immature prank but it shook me.

 It makes me think of Professor Christine Blasey Ford when she was recounting before Congress her story of nearly being sexually assaulted by Supreme Court Justice Brett Kavanaugh.
 The thing she remembers the most is the laughter.
-Justice Kavanaugh and his friend, that was in the room just standing by while he was terrorizing her, were laughing.
+Justice Kavanaugh and his friend, that was in the room just standing by while Brett was terrorizing her, were laughing.

 Anyone that's ever been bullied knows that feeling of humiliation that comes with being laughed at.
-It compounds the trauma the incident.
+It compounds the trauma of the incident.